flatscrew/latte/STATUS.md

 `🔴 Won't do` It won't be done because of some technical limitations or was done some other way with explanation in * *Notes**.

-I'll rewrite the table to match your legend formatting.
-Here's the table with the new emoji-based status indicators:

 | Example           | Status           | Notes                                                                                                            |
 |-------------------|------------------|------------------------------------------------------------------------------------------------------------------|
 | altscreen-toggle  | `🟢 Done`        |                                                                                                                  |